learn-co-curriculum/html5-video-embed-code-along-full-stack/README.md

   Your browser does not support HTML5 video. <a href="http://browsehappy.com/?locale=en" target="_blank">Please upgrade your browser</a>.
 </video>

-...
+Looks good!
+Now we are ready to stage and commit our changes.
+Back in Terminal type `git add .` and press return.
+Then type 'git commit -m "add promo video to about page"' and press return.
+The push up your feature branch by typing `git push origin -u promo-media` and press return.
+Since we want to keep our work we can add it to our master branch.
+Type `git checkout master` and press return.
+Then type `git merge promo-media` and press return.
+Then push up the master branch by typing `git push origin master` and press return.
+Woot! all done.

 After you finish, make sure you <a href="https://www.mozilla.org/en-US/firefox/new/" target="_blank">install Firefox</a> if you haven't already as it is required for the screenshot tests to run.
-Then, type `learn` command from Terminal to run local tests.
+Then, type `learn` command from Terminal to run local tests (Mac) or type `learn-test` for Windows.

+After all tests are passing submit a pull request on Github and move on to the next lesson!

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/html5-video-embed-code-along' title='HTML5 Video Embed Code-Along'>HTML5 Video Embed Code-Along</a> on Learn.co and start learning to code for free.</p>